ffppmm/helma/README.md

 With the default package installed, all you need to do to get started is:
  * make sure that you have Java 1.5 or higher installed
- * call startHelma, resp. startHelma.bat depending on your platform
+ * call helmaStart, resp. helmaStart.bat depending on your platform
  * direct your web browser to http://localhost:8080/ See below for more detailed information.